In this post, I share how I built a private Kubernetes cluster on my own servers.

 #/swapfile none swap defaults 0 0

-If swap is not disable, turn off swap by sudo swapoff -a
+If swap is not disabled, turn it off with sudo swapoff -a and update /etc/fstab.

 # ssh to each node